LLnCSoftware/mserve/README(original).md

 and some to do HDB computations.
 Mserver could be configured with a plugin to know which queries should be sent to which servers because we realized that it is valuable to keep the data for the last 48 hours in RDB and the older information in HDB.
 This could turn out to be a major performance enhancement.
-It is powerful to allow mserve to rout the query to the right server without having to change the client, just based on things like start and end date of the query API call.
-A server type named HF_RDB and another HF_HDB, a dispatch alog could know that we expanded what we expanded from 24 hours in the RDB to 48 in the RDB at a certain point adn dispatch accordingly.
+It is powerful to allow mserve to ⚠️[route] the query to the right server without having to change the client, just based on things like start and end date of the query API call.
+A server type named HF_RDB and another HF_HDB, a dispatch ⚠️[algo] could know that we expanded what we expanded from 24 hours in the RDB to 48 in the RDB at a certain point ⚠️[and] dispatch accordingly.

 **Server Type Version:** We might want to gradually replace one server with another server because any of a number issues:

 * A code change that supports a new API, but still supports the old API.
-* A code change that supports a new API, but does not supports the old API.
+* A code change that supports a new API, but does not ⚠️[support] the old API.
-* A code change that improves efficiency or fix a bug and does not change any of the operation names, the arguments they take, what they do or what they return, so no need for any client to change and thus no need to have a new API ID.
+* A code change that improves efficiency or ⚠️[fixes] a bug and does not change any of the operation names, the arguments they take, what they do or what they return, so no need for any client to change and thus no need to have a new API ID.

 ## todo-p4
 [Document scaling characteristics]